zwh20081/Bookdatamaker/README.md

 **Problem: Out of memory (OCR)**
 - Reduce `--batch-size`
+- Use `--device cpu` to run on CPU instead of GPU
 - Use API mode instead of local
+- Use specific GPU with `--device cuda:0` if you have multiple GPUs

 **Problem: Out of memory (Generation)**
 - Reduce thread count (fewer distribution values)